hakanensari/vacuum/README.md

 response.dig('ItemsResult', 'Items')
 ```

-You can easily extend Vacuum with a custom parser.
+You can extend Vacuum with a custom parser.
 Just swap the original with a class or module that responds to `.parse`.

 ```ruby
 response.parser = MyParser